How to Use KongCustomEntity for JWT Signer Plugin With Kong Ingress Controller

 access_token_signing_algorithm: ES256

-Apply the plugin
+Apply plugin

 1